Skip to content

 Assist NAF in outreach and education efforts related to public policy and advocacy.

-• Assist in the implementation of training focused on strengthening the advocacy skills of Community Advocates – staff, board members, and volunteers.
+• Assist in the implementation of training focused on strengthening the advocacy skills of Community Advocates including staff, board members, and volunteers.

-• Assist in promoting and communicating NAF policy initiatives and advocacy opportunities through social media, webinars, E-News, and other channels.
+• Aid in promoting and communicating NAF policy initiatives and advocacy opportunities through social media, webinars, E-News, and other channels.

-• Conduct outreach to Community Advocates to promote advocacy opportunities and discuss legislative priorities.
+• Engage with outreach to Community Advocates to promote advocacy opportunities and discuss legislative priorities.

-• Survey and analysis of Community Members and issues of interest/impact to them.
+• Conduct Survey and analysis of Community Members and issues of interest/impact to them.

 Print Friendly, PDF & Email